hyurl/sfn/docs/v06x/en-US/security.md

 on the server side, the operation will be performed as usual, even the remote client will never notice.

-**SFN** framework give you the ability to fully control CORS, and it is very easy to configure.
-As usual, you just need to turn it on in the controller.
+However in the **SFN** framework, CORS check id very severe, if not pass, then the target function will never be called.
+Whist the framework give you full control of CORS, and it is, as usual, very easy to be configured, you just need to turn on it in the controller.

+(**NOTE:** Since v0.6, the property `cors` has been changed to `static cors`, and the framework will set the OPTIONS route automatically.)

 ### Example of CORS